cloudmesh-community/book/chapters/class/516/week3-arch.md

 ## Project Selection

-Deadline: Feb 10 last day to hand in your project proposal
+Deadline: Feb 16 last day to hand in your project proposal

 You will be selecting a cloud-related project over the next 2 weeks that you will be developing until the end of the semester.
 The project must have the following requirements:

 * Programming must be done using python if another programming language is used, please contact us and justify the use.
-You will also have to do part of your programming to, for example, coordinated the deployment or the benchmark likely in python.
-We also accept JavaScript if you like to develop a GUI for Cloudmesh.
+You will also have to do part of your programming, to, for example, coordinated the deployment or the benchmark likely in python.
+We also accept
+  JavaScript if you like to develop a GUI for Cloudmesh.
   We also have some start using electron.